ihor/NSPL/index.md

 ##### Set

-Array-like collection that contains no duplicate elements.
+An array-like collection that contains no duplicate elements.
 It supports basic set operations which take other sets, arrays and traversable objects as arguments

 ```php
 $set = set(1, 2);